biocarl/til-biocarl/README.md

 ---

+# 📅 14.12.2022 h2: How to access the ui locally?
+- Add this in `application.yaml/.properties`: `spring.h2.console.enabled=true`
+- And access via url: `http://localhost:8080/h2-console`

 # 📅 08.12.2022 vuejs: How to style bind css functions?
 - Treat the function as a string and concat the function call if you have arguments
 ```html